pH-7/pH-7/README.md

 ✔️ Coding <a href="https://pierrehenry.be/realtime-github-activity.html" target="_blank" rel="noopener">exciting projects</a> 🥳

-✔️ Writing interesting posts at <a href="https://pierrewriter.com">PierreWriter</a> 📝
+✔️ Writing interesting articles on <a href="https://pierrewriter.com">PierreWriter</a> 📝

-✔️ Drinking coffes/teas ☕️ and eating vegan healthy food 🥕
+✔️ Drinking coffes/teas ☕️ and eating vegetarian healthy food 🥕

-✔️ Listening to Audible and Podcasts 🎧 when walking 🐾
+✔️ Listening to information Podcasts and Audible 🎧 while walking/hiking 🐾

 ✔️ Keeping myself up-to-date with the latest programming methodologies and concepts (thanks to amazing video courses I regularly purchase 🤗).